 It is strongly recommended that you use HLS to deliver video to all cellular-capable devices, even for video on demand, so that your viewers have the best experience possible under changing conditions.

-1. Get the app (select a podcast channel if you have multiple channels).
+1. Get the plugin (select a podcast channel if you have multiple channels).

-2. In your Podbean admin, navigate to “Settings”->”Apps”.(You will be redirected to this page when installing the app.)
+2. In your Podbean admin, navigate to “Settings”->”Plugins”.(You will be redirected to this page when installing the plugin.)